vsheg/website/posts/2023-10-31-conditional-probability/_content.typ

 Now both the unconditional $f(X, Y)$ and conditional $f(X, Y | D = d^*)$ probability densities can be visualized using the derived expressions.

+The radio station at position $(0, 0)$ measures distance $d$ to the satellite (depicted as a circle).
+The satellite's position probability density is shown by the color gradient.
+The measured distance $d$ constrains the probable satellite location to a circular arc in the conditional density.

 // embed code